peses0326/Gorokke/README.md

 # Gorokke

-hi ,, and bye !
+hi ,, and bye

+new one

+new two